IvanSmiths/tutorial-next-gsap-infinite-scroll/README.md

 ## Next.js Infinite Scroll With Gsap ScrollTrigger

-Repository of the upcoming YouTube video on how to develop an infinite scroll hero section using React, Next.js and Gsap ScrollTrigger.
+Repository of the [YouTube video](https://youtu.be/3Ntsar8_7dA) on how to develop an infinite scroll hero section using React, Next.js and Gsap ScrollTrigger.

 ## Stack used